gertn/ng-i18n/README.md

 * serve this repository with your webserver
 * install node.js and run `scripts/web-server.js`

-Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.
+Then navigate your browser to `http://localhost:<port>/app/index.html` to see the example app running in your browser.